gluonhq/ide-plugins/README.md

 # Gluon IDE Plugins

-Gluon integration with Java IDEs
+Gluon integration with Java IDEs.
+The repository contains Gluon plugin source for the following IDEs:

+* Eclipse
+* IntelliJ IDEA
+* Apache Netbeans

+To learn more about these plugins, please visit [Gluon documentation](https://docs.gluonhq.com/#_ide_plugins).

 ## Eclipse